 1. Pilots As Professionals.

 People do look up to men and women who fly.
-Our society is still fascinated by the strange disappearance of the late Amelia Earhart.
+It still fascinates our society with the strange disappearance of the late Amelia Earhart.
 Aviation mysteries like MH 370 that disappeared in the ocean always seem to fascinate us despite the horror involved.

-They are fascinated by the insane advancement in aviation while still adoring the glamour of early airline flying.
-Pilots are placed on a pedestal.
+The insane advancement fascinates them in aviation while still adoring the glamour of early airline flying.
+We place pilots on a pedestal.

 2. Aviation Is A Respectable Career.

-Many careers are respectable, so that should not be the major factor in choosing flying.
+Many careers are respectable, so that should not be the major factor in choosing to fly.
 I consider even some lawyers deserve respect!
 Just joking, of course.
 Choosing any career is a heavy step.
-Only one is a lofty one, in my opinion.
+Only one is lofty.

 Hollywood has painted pilots as heroes throughout the decades and the latest “Top Gun” movie being massively successful proves the public fascination with pilots and the airplanes they fly.
 The airplane and pilot movies always draw lots of attention.